jonpas/ASEL/README.md

 ASEL Generator translates ASEL code into C++ code, oriented for use with PlatformIO (but not necessarily).

 At this time, further manual configuration is required to build a project.
-For now, `make` is used to ease performing required actions.
-ASEL Project Templates already generates a suitable `Makefile` with user-inputted board IDs.
+For now, `make` is used to perform required actions.
+ASEL Project Wizard already generates a suitable `Makefile` with user-inputted board IDs.

 - `$ make init` to initialize the project
 - `$ make` to build